euler-xyz/reward-streams/README.md

 Alice wants to distribute `DEF` reward for 3 epochs starting from the next epoch.
 She specifies the `rewardAmounts` array as follows:
 `rewardAmounts = [1e18, 1e18, 1e18]`.
 This means Alice wants to distribute 1 `DEF` token per epoch for the next 3 epochs.

 Bob, on the other hand, wants to incentivize staking of the same `ABC` token with the same `DEF` reward.
-He wants to distribute `DEF` reward for 5 epochs starting one epoch later than Alice's distribution scheme.
+He wants to distribute `DEF` reward for 5 epochs starting one epoch later than Alice's reward stream.
 He specifies the `rewardAmounts` array as follows:
 `rewardAmounts = [2e18, 2e18, 2e18, 2e18, 2e18]`.
 This means Bob wants to distribute 2 `DEF` tokens per epoch for the next 5 epochs, starting one epoch after Alice.

-Considering that the amounts for the overlapping epochs get added, the effective distribution scheme will start from the next epoch and will look as follows:
+Considering that the amounts for the overlapping epochs get added, the effective reward stream will start from the next epoch and will look as follows:
 `rewardAmounts = [1e18, 3e18, 3e18, 2e18, 2e18, 2e18]`

 This means that in the first epoch, 1 `DEF` token will be distributed.
 In the second and third epoch, 3 `DEF` tokens will be distributed each.
 In the fourth, fifth, and sixth epoch, 2 `DEF` tokens will be distributed each.